 Stuttering Foundation of America provides comprehensive up-to date information, resources, and support to those who stutter and their families as well as support for research into the causes of stuttering.

 Virtual Speech Center Specializes in providing speech/language assessment and therapy online (telepractice) via web-based software and offers free iPhone apps to their SLPs.
+Materials and therapy ideas also on the site.

 Great information on early speech development, ways to stimulate speech/language in hearing and deaf children, audio & video clips of early speech and intervention methods, and more.